Park’N’Gaze, 2019, 120″ x 96″ x 96″, Acrylic, Rope, Wood, Steel, Hammock

 Winter’s Jewels, 2019, 114″ x 66″, Polysytrene, Epoxy, Fiberglass, Acrylic, Paint

 Winter’s Jewels continues to distill my inquiries into the natural world, my studies of crystals, and the habits of light.
 It is a large public sculpture installed in and funded by the Jackson Hole Public Art’s ArtSpot (a steel structure and public art idea began by artist Bland Hoke).
-It is inspired by Wyoming’s wintertime jewels of snow and ice and includes the muted colors seen in the shadows on snowfields, the rainbow sparkles on sunny snow, and the varying aquas and blues of ice; I carved chunky shapes resembling packed snow and inscribed the architectural matrices of hoarfrost.
+It is inspired by Wyoming’s wintertime jewels of snow and ice and includes the muted colors seen in the shadows on snowfields, the rainbow sparkles on sunny snow, and the varying aquas and blues of ice; I carved chunky shapes resembling packed snow and inscribed the architectural matrices of hoarfrost into protruding acrylic sheet.

 Quartz, Mica, Feldspar, 2015, 96″ x 60″ x 60″, Polystyrene, Fiberglass, Epoxy, Enamel, Steel